vibhujain/dcos-docs-site/pages/ksphere/kommander/latest/clusters/index.md

 EOF
 ```

-Once the CA secret has been posted successfully a custom kubeconfig can be retrieved shortly by visiting the `/token` endpoint
-on Kommander cluster domain.
-The token page will show a new button that leads to the kubeconfig for the connected cluster.
+After the CA secret has been posted successfully, a custom kubeconfig can be retrieved shortly by visiting the `/token` endpoint on a Kommander cluster domain.
+The token page then shows a new button that leads to the kubeconfig for the connected cluster.

 ### Creating a Konvoy Cluster via Form

 Konvoy can create managed clusters using any configured cloud providers.
 See the [Operations Cloud Providers](../operations/cloud-providers) section in order to start creating Konvoy clusters.

-You'll notice in the Create Konvoy Cluster form a variety of options for creating a cluster in your chosen cloud provider:
+You will notice in the Create Konvoy Cluster form a variety of options for creating a cluster in your chosen cloud provider:

 - **Kubernetes Version**: Indicates the version of Kubernetes to install on the cluster.
 - **Select Provider**: Choose the cloud provider credentials to use to provision the cluster.